flux-config(1)

 DESCRIPTION

-The flux config manipulates the configuration of the local broker.
+The flux config manipulates the Flux instance configuration.

 COMMANDS